jackyzha0/jackyzha0.github.io/content/posts/context-collapse.md

 It is not 'inconsistent' for us to want to frame ourselves differently on Twitter than on Facebook, and in fact, a lot of key aspects of human behaviour point to why we default to doing so.

-The problem comes when these spaces start bleeding into each other, and the boundaries between the different audiences on each of them start amalgamating.
+The problem comes when these spaces start bleeding into each other without our control, and the boundaries between the different audiences on each of them start amalgamating.
 The *overlap* in target audience between these spaces then becomes very large and all of these different social contexts ['collapse'](https://www.rewire.org/context-collapse-online/) and it becomes increasingly difficult to maintain these separate personalities.

 ## What's (not) in the frame
 In this [vlogbrothers video from March](https://www.youtube.com/watch?v=ZRZuEGuU_es), John Green talks about the metaphorical frame in which people present themselves.
 We tailor and adjust our behaviour depending on the environment we're in, or the audience we find ourselves in front of.
-However, in doing so, we inadvertently portray an incomplete picture – we frame only the parts we want them to see.
+However, in doing so, we inadvertently portray an incomplete picture – we frame only the parts we want them to see (see also: [[thoughts/introductions]]).

 > "I mean of course the central trick of the social internet, is that whenever you make something, you choose what's inside the frame, but as viewers the rest of us can't help but believe what's inside the frame, because it's literally all we can see"